 Homework is an ongoing feature of this school.
-Throughout the school we emphasise that parents have an important role to play in developing their child's learning.
-In order to maximise this potential parents must be aware of the type of learning taking place in the school and how they can best support and encourage their child to learn.
+Throughout the school we emphasise that parents have a key role to play in developing their child's learning.
+To maximise these potential parents must be aware of the type of learning taking place in the school and how they can best support and encourage their child to learn.
 At the start of the year, a letter/note from the teacher explains the homework for the class.
-Children write their learning targets for Literacy, Numeracy and Health and Wellbeing into their homework jotters.
+This session we are focusing on Literacy, Numeracy and over a period pupils will research a topic of interest to them in discussion with their class teacher.